 For some birth injuries, such as Erb’s palsy, your child may make a full recovery within a few months to a few years.
 With more serious birth injuries, such as Kumpke’s palsy or cerebral palsy, your child may be left with lifelong effects and disability.

 Medical malpractice cases, such as a birth injury case, require extensive investigation.
-A seasoned birth injury attorney in Cleveland will have the knowledge, experience, and resources to build a strong case on your or your child’s behalf.
+A seasoned birth injury lawyer in Cleveland will have the knowledge, experience, and resources to build a strong case on your or your child’s behalf.
 We will pursue every legal avenue to hold the responsible parties accountable for their actions and obtain the maximum recovery for you and your family.
 We can provide invaluable assistance throughout the process by:

 - Being readily available to answer any questions and address any concerns